Manual Vintage Kitchen Tools We All Need

 Hand Egg Beater

-I use my manual egg beater all the time rather than drag the stand mixer over to the table to use it for whipped cream, etc. Oh, and eggs, I have to make sure the whites of the eggs disappear before I make scrambled eggs.
+I use my manual egg beater all the time rather than drag the stand mixer over to the table to use it for whipped cream, etc. Oh, and scrambled eggs, I have to make sure the whites of the eggs disappear before I make scrambled eggs.
 Yep, I use my egg beater.
-If you can locate some of these at thrift stores, that would be awesome!
+If you can locate some of these at thrift stores be sure to get at least one!
 I have found some, but I try to stick to stainless steel manual vintage kitchen tools, if possible.
 Manual Hand Beater

 Apple Peeler

 I remember growing up and we used a paring knife to peel apples.
 I have gone through two manual apple peelers in my life.
 I used one for years for applesauce and dehydrating apples.
 I’m now on my second one.
+I’m sure old homesteaders used these handy tools.
 Here is the one I have now.
 Manual Apple Peeler and a Paring Knife

 Pastry Blender/and Scraper